fpirotti/lasPhotoCamSIM/README.md

     726715.63;5140525.64;33.6

 **-orast**: exports 180x180 pixel rasters in ESRI GRID ASCII format.
 Pixels represent the point counts.

+**-mult \<multiplier value\>**: *default=1* the output raster is 180x180 pixels, if you add "-mult 2" it will become 360x360 ....
+NB this does not influence the gap fraction calculation, which is fixed on a hemispheric dome divided in sectors 1° in azimunt and 0.5° in zenith angles.

 **-log10**: converts pixel values, which represent point counts, to log10 scale (-orast must be also present) - formula is log10(pixelvalue+1).
 Cells with no pixels (value=0) are thus given log(1) and have value 0 also after transformation.
 This can be helpful as high zenith angles will obviously intersect a very high number of poitnts.
 Log-transformation can scale to better visualize results.